Girl, Woman, Other

-Girl, Woman, Other is the eighth novel by Bernardine Evaristo.
+Girl, Woman, Other is a novel by English writer Bernardine Evaristo.
 Published in 2019 by Hamish Hamilton, it follows the lives of 12 characters in the United Kingdom over the course of several decades.
 The book was the co-winner of the 2019 Booker Prize, alongside Margaret Atwood's The Testaments.

 Girl, Woman, Other has received more than 30 Book of the Year and Decade honours, alongside recognition as one of Barack Obama's top 19 books for 2019 and Roxane Gay's favourite book of 2019.
 Its prizes include Fiction Book of the Year at the 2020 British Book Awards, where Evaristo also won Author of the Year.
 Additionally, the novel won the Indie Book Award for Fiction and the Gold Medal of Honorary Patronage.
 It was finalist for the Orwell Prize for Political Fiction, the Australia Book Industry Awards, and the Women's Prize for Fiction.

 Overview

 Girl, Woman, Other follows the lives of each of 12 principal characters as they navigate the world.
 The book is divided into four chapters, each containing episodes about three people who are connected directly to one another in some way, the majority as relatives (such as mother and daughter).
 Although each character has their own chapter set across a particular time, their lives intertwine in numerous ways – from friends and relatives to chance acquaintances.

 The book opens with a playwright, Amma, anticipating the opening of her new production, The Last Amazon of Dahomey, at a theatre in London.
 The play is based around the fictional life of a Dahomey Amazon.
 The last chapter of the book takes place at the party that follows the play's opening night, in which many of the characters are present and interact, though not necessarily knowing one another.
 The epilogue contains a plot twist after which the story concludes: